GERM 1441. BEGINNING GERMAN I. 4 Hours. (TCCN = GERM 1411)

 GERM 3346.
 BUSINESS OF LOCALIZATION AND TRANSLATION.
 3 Hours.

 This course examines the business of localization with an emphasis on translation relevance, speed, and quality.
-This course will address the art of machine translation in regards to business as well as the areas of cost and metrics.
+This course will address the art of machine translation as well as the areas of cost and metrics.
 Students will undertake two real-world case studies and will end the course with a final project and/or exam addressing the management of translations in a major industry.
+Exclusively for students pursuing a minor in Localization and Translation-German.
 Prerequisite: GERM 3310 or GERM 4334.

 GERM 3391.
 CONFERENCE COURSE.
 3 Hours.